 The topic of this class will be the archaeology of household and community cults and rituals throughout ancient Egyptian history.
 By discussing the various definitions of private, popular and household religion, the student will become familiar with the difficulties of the field and recent approaches from an anthropological perspective.
 This course will further assess the dialectic between ritual and religion.
 Throughout the seminar, the physical remains of ritual will be studied and examined first-hand in light of recent theoretical developments.
 We will discuss evidence for official and private religion and its interplay in a broad range of examples.
 Landscapes and mortuary assemblages will play vital roles in evaluating the archaeological evidence and artistic expression of ritual and religion.

-During class visits to the Rijksmuseum in Leiden, various objects related to private religion will be studied.
+During a class visit to the Rijksmuseum in Leiden, various objects related to private religion will be studied.
 Readings of different text types such as prayers, petitions and letters, in addition to discussions of translations, will furthermore contextualize the archaeological evidence and lead to a comprehensive understanding of private religion in ancient Egypt.

 By the end of the course, students will have acquired further knowledge of the archaeology and material culture of ancient Egypt and they will be able to examine and interpret archaeological data within its various contexts.
 They will be experienced in approaching a specific research topic through the study of objects, archaeological remains in combination with textual evidence.